 UoPeople - Help!
 I’ve lost my assignment!

 In this day and age of working and studying online, no one should lose any data.
-A few years ago, I lost data and a part of my life in photos!
+A few years ago, I lost data — and a part of my life — through photos!
 I undertook that this tragedy would never be repeated.

 I have previously described my working environment and the computer hardware I use.
 Here, I would like to explain in detail how I structure my data for my online studies.

 Firstly, I am connected to UoPeople via my Google Mail (Gmail) address.
 That means that I send and receive all my emails from a Gmail account.
-I use Thunderbird as a mail client for Gmail.
-Thunderbird is terrific when it comes to setting up rules for managing emails.
+I use Thunderbird as my Gmail mail client.
+Thunderbird is terrific for setting up rules to manage email.

 I have a rule in Thunderbird which moves all UoPeople mail from the Inbox to the UoPeople folder.
 As I am writing this, that folder alone has by now 16,000 emails in it!
 And I am a hoarder, so I keep all those emails.

-Google gives you 15GB of space for free for your emails and your Google Drive.
+Google gives you 15GB of free space for your email and Google Drive.
 If it is not enough, you can buy extra space.
-I have extended my Google space to 200GB at $2.64 per month.
+I have increased my Google storage to 200GB for $2.64 per month.

 Your Google Drive is usually stored at C:\Users\[user name]\Google Drive.
 I have created a UoPeople folder below the Google Drive folder.
-This folder contains all files relating to the university, such as academic calendars, a register to record all my payments, and a curriculum as I plan to take my courses.
+This folder contains all files related to the university, such as academic calendars, a register of all my payments, and a curriculum for the courses I plan to take.
 Then I have three folders below the UoPeople folder called _Completed, _Current, and _Future.
 The three classes I am currently doing are obviously in the _Current folder.
 Once completed, I drag and drop those sub-folders into the _Completed folder.
 The _Future folder is for any material I find online that might help in courses I plan to take in the future.

 My computer is always online.
 I very seldom work offline.
 That means that my Google Drive is continuously updated.

 You do not have to do the above.
 There are many other options too.
-You can use OneDrive from Microsoft and also their Office365 mailboxes instead of the Google Mail facility.
+You can use Microsoft OneDrive and their Office 365 mailboxes instead of Google Mail.
 Another shining star in the online storage world is Dropbox.

-When doing your assignments on Moodle, the Moodle server stores them from time to time.
-I have had a situation where I pasted a lot of text in the Discussion Forum, and minutes later, the internet connection failed.
+When you submit your assignments on Moodle, the server stores them from time to time.
+I pasted a lot of text in the Discussion Forum, and minutes later, the internet connection failed.
 I thought I lost the data.
 But when the internet was restored, the pasted data was still there.

-If you are really paranoid about losing data, you can also use Google Drive as described above and then use SyncBack or SyncBackPro to synchronize it with your Dropbox folder.
-If you have web server space, SyncBack can synchronize it for you by using FTP.
+If you are really paranoid about losing data, you can also use Google Drive as described above and then use SyncBack or SyncBackPro to synchronise it with your Dropbox folder.
+If you have web server space, SyncBack can synchronise it for you by using FTP.

 Whatever you do, work online, and you should not lose anything.